-Dickinson Law is located in Carlisle, Pennsylvania.
-Dickinson Law was founded in 1834, and is a pre-Revolutionary town of approximately 20,000 people that is home to the U.S. Army War College and Dickinson College.
-In July 1997, the law school merged with Pennsylvania State University and a second campus operation of the School of Law opened at University Park, the home of Penn State's main campus.
+Dickinson Law, located in Carlisle, Pennsylvania, was founded in 1834.
+Carlisle is a pre-Revolutionary town of approximately 20,000 people that is home to the U.S. Army War College and Dickinson College.
 The H. Laddie Montague, Jr. Law Library (formerly known as the Dickinson School of Law's Sheely-Lee Law Library) was designated as a selective federal depository in 1978.

 The mission of the Government Documents Section is to provide access to government information and to support the curricular offerings and research needs of the Dickinson Law community.
-The primary clientele are the students, faculty, and staff of Dickinson Law and the constituents of the 5th and 19th Congressional Districts.
+The primary clientele are the students, faculty, and staff of Dickinson Law and the constituents of nearby Congressional Districts.

 Selection of government documents is made by the Government Documents manager.
 Recommendations from the professional and general library staff, government documents staff, faculty, students, and members of the public are considered by the Law Library when making decisions concerning collection development.
-The collection supports the curriculum and research interests of the students, faculty, and staff of Penn State Law and the federal government information needs of the 5th and 19th Congressional Districts.
+The collection supports the curriculum and research interests of the students, faculty, and staff of Dickinson Law and the federal government information needs of nearby Congressional Districts.

 Subject Areas and Collection Arrangement

 A review of the items selected is conducted once a year in preparation for the Annual Update Cycle.
 Collection in certain subject areas may be expanded or limited based on changes in academic programs and community needs.
 The collection includes congressional, executive, and administrative primary legal materials and law-related publications in areas of curricular interest, such as Legislation, Trade, Labor, or Civil Rights.

 Moderate to comprehensive collection development includes the following agencies or commissions: